Samhithgb/MapReduce/README.md

 Notes :

-The implementation currently arleady takes care of multiple worker processes and their communication of the states to master.
-The master periodically checks for the status of the workers
+The implementation currently already takes care of multiple worker processes and their communication of the states to master.
+The master periodically checks for the status of the workers.

 Verification :  The test cases that are run include :
 1. Word Count : Count the number of occurences of a word accross multiple files.
 2. Character Count : Compute the character count of all the words occuring across all the input files.
-3. Vowel Count : Compute the number of vowels occuring in all the words appeading across the input files.
+3. Vowel Count : Compute the number of vowels occuring in all the words appending across the input files.